crewdigi/crewdigi.github.io/services.md

 ---

-Our team always loves an interesting challenge, and has the experience necessary to make your project a resounding success.
-While our team of designers and researchers have the capability to take on just about anything you throw at us, here are a few areas we specialize in:
+Our team always loves an exciting challenge and has the experience necessary to make your project a resounding success.
+While our team of designers and researchers have the ability to take on just about anything you throw at us, here are a few areas we specialize in: